dawid-dahl-umain/product-health-dynamics/README.md

 - Every code change can help, hurt, or do nothing.
 The outcome depends on **Engineering Rigor**: the skill and discipline of whoever makes the change.
 - Low-rigor agents (AI vibe coders) have negative expected impact.
 The codebase decays.
 - High-rigor agents (senior engineers) have positive expected impact.
 The codebase improves.
-- **Decay is slow at first, then accelerates.** A healthy codebase absorbs mistakes.
-A coupled codebase amplifies them.
+- **Decay is slow at first, then accelerates.** A healthy codebase catches mistakes (tests, monitoring, error handling).
+A coupled codebase lets them cascade.
 - **Recovery is slow at first, then accelerates, then plateaus.** Untangling a mess takes time before progress shows.

 ## Core Concepts